 The Department of Economics seeks to provide a purposeful analytical approach to society's allocation of scarce resources tempered by ethical and institutional considerations.
 The curriculum is designed so as to allow the student, in consultation with the academic advisor, to tailor a program according to his/her long range goals; e.g. graduate study, professional study, law, or a career in economics, finance, or banking.
-To facilitate a focused program of study, the student may choose to pursue a major in economics with a concentration in political economy and government, or a major in economics with a concentration in political economy and government, or a major in economics with a concentration in political economy and government, or a major in economics with a concentration in finance.
+To facilitate a focused program of study, the student may choose to pursue a major in economics with a concentration in political economy and government, or a major in economics with a concentration in finance.